sintharic/cmutils/README.md

 Usage
 -----
-These Python modules mostly contains convenient functions to use in an IPython instance in a terminal window.
+These Python modules mostly contain convenient functions to use in an IPython instance in a terminal window.

 cmutils.py
 ----------
 Miscellaneous functions for input, output, manipulation and simple plotting.
+Very powerful in combinations with numpy's and scipy's standard manipulation and statistics tools.

 cmanim.py
 ---------